lijcam/lijcam.github.io/_lessons/deploy applications using the openshift console.md

 Click the `+Add` menu item, followed by `Container images`.

-Deploy the Pacman container using these parameters.
+Deploy the Pacman container using these parameters and press submit.

 | Configuration                        | Parameter                  |
 |--------------------------------------|----------------------------|